IBM/build-an-elearning-portal-with-watson-media/README.md

 # Build an e-learning portal with Watson Media.

-The COVID pandemic has altered our conventional ways of working in companies, startups, businesses, and Educational Institutes were no different.
+The COVID pandemic has altered our conventional ways of working in companies, startups, businesses, and Educational Institutes.
 In the current times, to maintain social distancing, Schools and Colleges are choosing the e-learning platforms to impart education.
 Though, it started as a  precautionary measure to stop the further spread of the pandemic.
 But it is turning into a much more effective and efficient mode of teaching in terms of resources.
 More and more startups are emerging in the educational domain to make use of this window of opportunity.
 Therefore, IBM brings forth **IBM Watson Media** to the developer community, which provides almost everything they need to build an e-learning platform for their startup.

 IBM Watson Media is an enterprise solution created by IBM to manage content and get insightful analytics on the videos uploaded using the service.
 It is a convenient, and an easy to use service which can be used for all your video on demand needs.
 It is built for scalability making it a perfect solution for streaming live events and product launches.
 Powered by IBM's cloud storage makes it reliable and Watson AI integration offers additional features like automated closed captioning and optimized video quality.
 Learn more about watson media [here](https://www.ibm.com/watson/media).